 Founded in 2006, SimpliSafe is one of the pioneers in the DIY home security market.
 As the name suggests, the company sells DIY home security systems that are simple to both install and use.
-This makes it preferable for older persons who live alone and wish to manage their home security independently.
-Headquartered in Boston, Massachusetts, the company also provides six US-based professional monitoring centers that immediately alert local first responders in case of any unexpected incidents.
+This makes it preferable for seniors who live alone and wish to manage their home security independently.

 SimpliSafe is a home security system for seniors that is optimally priced, smart, and responsive when it comes to getting older adults the help they need in the event of an emergency.
 Be it intruders, fires, water damage or medical emergencies, this home security system has your back.
 The sleek base station collects inputs from the many connected sensors and alerts the monitoring center.
 At the same time, its built-in 95dB siren is activated in the event of an emergency.
 Apart from the base station, SimpliSafe’s most popular package, “The Essentials”, comes with a smash-proof wireless keypad, three entry sensors for the doors and windows, and a motion sensor.

 On top of this, the more expensive packages feature the likes of additional 105DB sirens, panic buttons, freeze sensors, water sensors and smoke detectors.
 All of SimpliSafe’s wireless sensors have a range of about 700-800 feet, which should cover sensors placed throughout the average home.
 It also doesn't hurt that the latest hub and sensors blend into your home’s interior while drawing little attention.
 What I found particularly useful was that SimpliSafe’s sensors have a built-in precision detection algorithm to cut down on false alarms triggered by pets.
 Every time your furry friends jet into your living room, you won’t have alarms blaring and police barging into your home looking for intruders.